-The museum was founded on Madison Avenue in 1982, but after a few short years it was moved to St. Louis, MO.
+The Museum of Dog was founded on Madison Avenue in 1982, but after a few short years it was moved to St. Louis, MO.
 While there, it enjoyed great success and enduring popularity, but the AKC recently decided to bring the museum closer to its New York headquarters.

 The move makes the museum more accessible to a larger audience, given New York’s 8.5 million citizens and steady stream of tourists.
 This allows the AKC to generate more revenue, which can then be used to fund their animal welfare efforts.